oklev/Creami-Cookbook/Recipes/Peach Ice Cream.md

 2. Blend
 3. Freeze overnight in creami pint
 4. Mix on "gelato" setting
-5. Add water and respin once or twice until smooth
+5. Add peach juice and respin once or twice until smooth

 #### Comments

-Still needs some work but it's passable!
-The protein powder was the culprit for the artificial taste, apparently.
-The peach flavor is still not very strong.
-Next time I may try with peach flavored yogurt or adding peach juice or something.
+Peach flavor was strong with this recipe but it was too sweet.
+Added a bunch of peach nectar juice and some lemon juice and it was pretty okay!
+Still needs work.